 What is NPDES?
 The Clean Water Act prohibits anyone from discharging "pollutants" through a "point source" into a "water of the United States" unless they have National Pollution Discharge Elimination System (NPDES) permit.
 This permit contains limits on what you can discharge, monitoring and reporting requirements, and other provisions to ensure that the discharge does not hurt water quality or people's health.
 In essence, the permit translates general requirements of the Clean Water Act into specific provisions tailored to the operations of each person discharging pollutants.

 Every city in Western Washington is required to participate in the NPDES program, produce the documents (linked above) annually and make them available to the public.
 For answers to common questions about the NPDES permit and program, visit the US EPA's website.
 A brief overview about storm and surface water services and programs is available here.

-Click here for a PDF of the City’s current Surface Water Management Program, developed in 1997.
-We hope to go through a comprehensive update of this plan in 2017.
+Click here for a PDF of the City’s current comprehensive Surface Water Management Plan, developed in 1997.
+We are schedule to undergo a comprehensive update of this plan this year.
 Stay tuned for more information as it becomes available.

 To maintain permit coverage and stay in compliance with State and Federal law, the City Council recently adopted Ordinance 16-0482:

 - Updating Edgewood Municipal Code (EMC) as directed by the Phase II Permit's Section S5.C.4 (particularly subsections a and f)